exxeleron/enterprise-components/components/qtest/README.md

 - `interfaceCoverage` - information about test coverage basing on the interface level function calls

 #### Continuous Integration
-Test result can be exported to xml file in the format compatible with the `JUnit` format which is commonly supported by continuous integration systems (for example Jenkins).
+Test result can be exported to xml file in the format compatible with the `JUnit`
+which is commonly supported by continuous integration systems (for example Jenkins).

 Generation of the report is triggered by adding command line argument `-JUnitExport XML_REPORT_PATH` to the yak command (see below for an example).